Jack Smith (lawyer)

 John Luman Smith (born June 5, 1969) is an American attorney who has served in the United States Department of Justice as an assistant U.S. attorney, acting U.S. attorney, and head of the department's Public Integrity Section.
 He was also the chief prosecutor at the Kosovo Specialist Chambers, an international tribunal at The Hague tasked with investigating and prosecuting war crimes in the Kosovo War.
-He served as a Special Counsel for the Department of Justice from November 18, 2022 until his resignation on January 10, 2025.
+He served as a special counsel for the Department of Justice from November 18, 2022, until his resignation on January 10, 2025.

-In November 2022, attorney general Merrick Garland appointed Smith an independent special counsel, responsible for overseeing two preexisting Justice Department criminal investigations into former president Donald Trump, three days after Trump announced his 2024 presidential campaign: one regarding Trump's role in the January 6 U.S. Capitol attack, and the other into alleged mishandling of government records, including classified documents.
+In November 2022, Attorney General Merrick Garland appointed Smith an independent special counsel, responsible for overseeing two preexisting Justice Department criminal investigations into former president Donald Trump, three days after Trump announced his 2024 presidential campaign: one regarding Trump's role in the January 6 U.S. Capitol attack, and the other into alleged mishandling of government records, including classified documents.
 The documents case resulted in a 37-count indictment of Trump in June 2023 to which three counts were later added in July.
 In August, the January 6 case resulted in an indictment on four charges.

-The classified documents case was dismissed by judge Aileen Cannon in July 2024, on the grounds that Smith was unlawfully appointed as special counsel.
-Smith's office initially appealed the ruling, but ultimately abandoned the appeal after Trump won the 2024 US presidential election.
-The election subversion case was dismissed by judge Tanya Chutkan in November 2024, on the grounds that the Office of Legal Counsel held that Trump as President-elect could not be charged consistent with the Constitution.
+The classified documents case was dismissed by Judge Aileen Cannon in July 2024, on the grounds that Smith was unlawfully appointed as special counsel.
+Smith's office initially appealed the ruling, but ultimately abandoned the appeal after Trump won the 2024 U.S. presidential election.
+The election subversion case was dismissed by Judge Tanya Chutkan in November 2024, on the grounds that the Office of Legal Counsel held that Trump as president-elect could not be charged consistent with the Constitution.

-After Trump gained the presidency again, the Office of Special Counsel opened an investigation into Smith, which it announced on August 1, 2025, alleging that his investigations into Trump's actions had been politically motivated.
+After Trump regained the presidency, the Office of Special Counsel opened an investigation into Smith, which it announced on August 1, 2025, alleging that his investigations into Trump's actions had been politically motivated.
+In December 2025, the U.S. House Judiciary Committee held a hearing for testimony by Smith regarding his investigation into the January 6 attack on the Capitol.

 Early life and education

 Smith was born on June 5, 1969.
 He grew up in Clay, New York, a suburb of Syracuse.
-His father was a draftsman of air-conditioning systems; his mother was a homemaker for most of Smith's childhood.
-He graduated from Liverpool High School in 1987, where he played football and baseball.
-He then studied political science at the State University of New York at Oneonta, graduating in 1991 with a Bachelor of Arts, summa cum laude.
-Smith then attended Harvard Law School, from which he graduated in 1994 with a Juris Doctor, cum laude.
+His father was a draftsman of air-conditioning systems.
+His mother was a homemaker for most of Smith's childhood.
+He is a 1987 graduate of Liverpool High School, where he played football and baseball.
+He then studied political science at the State University of New York at Oneonta, and was graduated in 1991 with a bachelor of arts, summa cum laude.
+Smith then attended Harvard Law School, by which he was awarded a juris doctor, cum laude in 1994.